kaiizeninc/backend-exercise/README.md

 ### Formal requirements

 * **A "dashboard" interface** with a table listing all deliveries made by all drivers across all days.
-This should include the date of each delivery, which driver made it, and the lat/lng of the delivery.
+This should include the date/time of each delivery, which driver made it, and the lat/lng of the delivery.
 * **A "new delivery" interface** that lets you create a delivery.
     * This should have the following fields:
-        * Date of delivery
+        * Date and time of delivery.
+Doesn't need to be pretty; e.g. an ISO8601 string is fine.
         * Driver (Fry, Bender, or Leela).
 It's fine to hardcode these driver names for this exercise.
         * Delivery location (lat/lng).
 You can use a map to set this, but it's not required.
 A Google Maps API key and example embed code is provided in the repo if you need.
-    * If the form is submitted with a delivery that would cause the driver to exceed their miles, then an error should be shown and the delivery should not be created.
+    * If the form is submitted with a delivery that would cause the driver to exceed their miles for that day, then an error should be shown and the delivery should not be created.
 * **A "driver report" interface** with a table showing one row for each driver-day, where each row has the following fields:
-    * Date
+    * Date and time of delivery
     * Driver name
     * Number of deliveries
     * Distance driven